JacquesCarette/Drasil/wiki/idealICO-SCperspective.md

 This document is my initial thoughts on an idealized process from the perspective of someone creating research software.
 At this time I'm not going to explicitly match up this process with a generative process.
 I want to just think about it as if I was doing a new scientific computing problem.
 However, I'm going to make an effort to be much more explicit on characterizing and naming the different types of decisions and information.

 I'm assuming that the scientific computing problem is an ICO (input calculate output) problem.
 The running example of projectile motion will be used throughout.
 The closest document that follows this process for projectile motion is the [SRS of the refined theories version of projectile motion](https://github.com/smiths/caseStudies/blob/master/CaseStudies/projectile/projectileSRS_RefinedTheories/Projectile_SRS.pdf).
+Inspiration also comes from the little theories version of projectile motion started by Bill Farmer.

 This is intended to follow Parnas's faked rational process.
 That is, the steps are how they would appear if we had perfect knowledge of where we were going to end up.
 This might be different from the idealized process recorded by Jacques.
 I can't tell from reviewing Jacques's steps whether the gathering of theories is just the relevant theories, or if the gathering includes theories that *might* be relevant.
 In the current case iteration would surely have occurred, but the version presented as ideal is the final version.